ysndr/blog/src/posts/guides/nix-shells.md

 :::

 :::{.warning header=}
-Notably not mentioned here is the use of `nix shell` to load `FANCYLANGUAGE` with `FANCYLANGUAGEPACKAGES`.
-Sadly this hits the limits of the new command.
-See the section about `shellHook`s [below](#shell-hooks)
+Notably, not mentioned here is the use of `nix shell` to load `FANCYLANGUAGE` with `FANCYLANGUAGEPACKAGES`.
+Sadly, this hits the limits of the new command.
+See the section about `shellHook`s [below](#shell-hooks).
 :::

 ## Run scripts

-Apart from dropping into development shells `nix-shell` can also be used to run commands and programs from derivation not currently installed to the user's profile.
+Apart from dropping into development shells, `nix-shell` can also be used to run commands and programs from derivation not currently installed to the user's profile.
 This is it can build a shell as before and run a command inside transparently.

 We discussed the use of `nix-shell --command COMMAND ARGS` above, where we would run a command from within the build environment of a derivation.
 Similarly, we may want to just run a program provided by a derivation.
 For this `nix-shell` provided the `--run` argument